gggeek/pinba_php/README.md

 Other known packages exist implementing the same idea, such as: https://github.com/vearutop/pinba-pure-php

+## FAQ

+- **Q:** Can I run the polyfill in conjunction with the pinba php extension? **A:** yes, although I fail to see the reason why you would do that.
+When doing so, unless taking care to selectively disable either the php extension or this bundle (f.e. via calls to `Pinba::ini_set` in your code), you will get double data reported to the Pinba server

 ## Running tests

 The recommended way to run the library test suite is via the provided Docker containers.